gbrouwer/tabula_portfolio/markdown/library.md

 #qr
 #qc ../assets/resized_300x450_whiteborder/3TiaAAAAQBAJ.png test
 #qc Ben Ramalingam@Aid on the Edge of Chaos@Aid has become a tangle of donors and recipients, so unwieldy that it is in danger of collapse.
 This ground-breaking book presents fresh thinking that transcends the more verses less arguments.
 Drawing on complexity theory it shows how aid could be transformed into a truly dynamic form of global cooperation fit for the twenty-first century.
 #ql
 #qe

+#qs 100
+#qr
+#qc ../assets/resized_300x450_whiteborder/712NB2pnF4L.png test
+#qc Paul Crickard@Data engineering with Python@Data engineering provides the foundation for data science and analytics, and forms an important part of all businesses.
+This book will help you to explore various tools and methods that are used for understanding the data engineering process using Python.
+The book will show you how to tackle challenges commonly faced in different aspects of data engineering.
+You’ll start with an introduction to the basics of data engineering, along with the technologies and frameworks required to build data pipelines to work with large datasets.
+You’ll learn how to transform and clean data and perform analytics to get the most out of your data.
+As you advance, you'll discover how to work with big data of varying complexity and production databases, and build data pipelines.
+Using real-world examples, you’ll build architectures on which you’ll learn how to deploy data pipelines.
+By the end of this Python book, you’ll have gained a clear understanding of data modeling techniques, and will be able to confidently build data engineering pipelines for tracking data, running quality checks, and making necessary changes in production.
+#ql
+#qe